-The information provided on this page offers a useful guide to buying a house or other property in Jersey.
-This information is also available to download in our Finding a Home guide.
-For more information about moving to Jersey please get in touch with a member of the team on +44(0)1534 440604 or email email@example.com.
+This page is a useful guide to buying a house (or other property) in Jersey.
+For more information about moving to Jersey see our Key Information pages or get in touch on +44(0)1534 440604 or email@example.com.

 On this page: